Sebring (sports car): Range

-Sebring Sports Cars hand builds a range of electric sports cars using fibreglass bodywork, the style reminiscent of the classic Austin-Healey 3000 sports cars produced between 1959 and 1967 and the Porsche 356 (coupe and speedster).
+Sebring hand builds a range of electric sports cars using fibreglass bodywork, the style reminiscent of the classic Austin-Healey 3000 sports cars produced between 1959 and 1967 and the Porsche 356 (coupe and speedster).
+They are working towards innovative sustainable materials for their bodywork and expect to release exciting new materials into their production from mid-2026.

 The name derives from the Sebring International Raceway in the US, at which Austin-Healey cars were very successful.

-Previously a kit car company, Sebrings are now exclusively factory built in Long Marston, Warwickshire.
+Previously a kit car company, Sebrings are now exclusively factory built in Draycott, near Moreton-in-Marsh, Gloucestershire.

 The brand was acquired in 2021 by the Vital Spark Group Ltd.